 If you cannot pay the full amount shown on line 48 when you file, you may ask to make monthly installment payments.
-To make this request, wait until the department processes your return and sends you an initial billing notice.
-You will receive an installment agreement request with the initial billing notice.
+To make this request, complete Arizona Form 140IA and mail the completed form to the address on the Form 140IA.
+Do not mail Form 140IA with your income tax return.
+You may obtain Arizona Form 140IA from our web site at www.azdor.gov.

-If you cannot pay the full amount shown on line 48, you will be charged interest and may be charged a late payment penalty on the tax not paid by April 15, 2004.
+If you cannot pay the full amount shown on line 48, you will be charged interest and may be charged a late payment penalty on the tax not paid by April 15, 2005.
 To limit the interest and penalty charges, pay as much of the tax as possible when you file.